 - This has been a recurring problem in DC Comics.
-In at least one Justice League story, some of those mickeys cause Mind Control.
+In at least one Justice League of America story, some of those mickeys cause Mind Control.

-- In one Marvel Comics story that echoes ancient Egyptian myth, Sekhmet, the goddess of destruction, is defeated when she's force-fed chloral hydrate◊, turning her into Hathor, goddess of love◊... and apparently, goddess of LOLcats.
+- In one Marvel Comics story that echoes ancient Egyptian myth, Sekhmet, the goddess of destruction, is defeated when Amadeus Cho force-feeds her chloral hydrate◊, turning her into Hathor, goddess of love◊... and apparently, goddess of LOLcats.

 - Happens to Gabe Webb in The Maze Agency Annual #1.

-- Papa Smurf in The Smurfs comic book story "The Smurfs And The Book That Tells Everything" was given a glass of smurfonade after he had collapsed and was brought back to the village, which was laced with a formula that the book gave to Lazy for curing insomnia.
+- Papa Smurf in the comic book story "The Smurfs and the Book That Tells Everything" was given a glass of smurfonade after he had collapsed and was brought back to the village, which was laced with a formula that the book gave to Lazy for curing insomnia.
 While he was asleep, his little Smurfs locked him inside his own house.

 - In most if not all versions of the fairytale "The Twelve Dancing Princesses", the princesses prevent anyone from learning the secret of how their dancing shoes are worn out every night by giving their assigned watchers a drugged drink; the hero must perform a Discreet Drink Disposal in order to stay awake and solve the mystery.
 Robin McKinley's version of the story hangs a lampshade on the fact that nobody previous to the hero thought to do this but simply drank what they were given.